mai-mohammed/car-trade/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Problem <span id="problem"></span>
-1-Limited access to more buyers
+- Limited access to more buyers
-2-Lack of experience with some buyers or sellers 3-Difficulty in dealing with buyers from outside the region 4-Limited search process for cars with certain specifications.
+- Lack of experience with some buyers or sellers
+- Difficulty in dealing with buyers from outside the region
+- Limited search process for cars with certain specifications.

 ### Solution <span id="solution"></span>
-1- Wider access to more buyers
+- Wider access to more buyers
-2- Manage selling processes
+- Manage selling processes
-3- Tell buyer and seller all details for the sales processes 5- There are alot of cars options for buyers
+- Tell buyer and seller all details for the sales processes
+- There are alot of cars options for buyers
-6- More reachable to specifice cars
+- More reachable to specifice cars

 ### Built With <span id="built-with"></span>